pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 r = requests.post(end_point, headers=headers)
 ```

-> if successful, the command will ubsubscibe you from the event_name event:
+> if successful, the request will ubsubscibe you from the event_name event:
-> If successfuly command returns 204 and an empty body
+> If successfuly request returns 204 and an empty body

 ```json
 {}
 ```

 This endpoint unsubscribes you from the event_name event.